Impact-Site-Verification: 1559e8b6-97c8-4a3c-8460-70712e091968

 Our journey on The Original Way began with our train ride from Madrid to Oviedo.
 We found this to be the most economical way for us to travel.
 It was a four hour ride, after a long overnight flight from Denver, on a fast, modern and comfortable train, filled with conveniences.
 We found the ride to be beautiful, especially as we entered the northern mountains.
 We even managed to catch a few more winks in the early hours of the ride.

 You can book your own journey on Renfe online, prior to your trip.
 There are many advantages to doing so.
 The first is that your seat is assured.
-The second is that your transfer on the Metro from the airport to the Chamartín Train Station is free.
+The second is that your transfer on the Cercanías line from the T4 terminal at Barajas airport to the Chamartín Train Station is free.

 The Renfe Train from Madrid to Oviedo, SpainThe Renfe Train from Madrid to Oviedo